brendt/stitcher.io/src/content/blog/2017-05-17-php-generics-and-why-we-need-them.md

 }
 ```

 This is a scenario that happens often.
-And its this scenario we'll explore to discuss why generics are awesome, and why
+And it's this scenario we'll explore to discuss why generics are awesome,
- the PHP community desperately needs them.
+and why the PHP community desperately needs them.

 Lets take a look at the problems of the above approach.